 If you wish to dig deeper and analyse what nmap is doing behind the scene, you can use a packet sniffer like wireshark to analyse the packets that nmap is generating and sending.

-Nmap can try to get the version number of the banner of each of the services that are running on the host.
-The -sV flag can be used for this
+Nmap can try to detect the service and version running on individual ports on a host.
+The "-sV" flag can be used for this

 $ nmap -sV localhost Starting Nmap 5.21 ( http://nmap.org ) at 2012-08-15 19:15 IST Nmap scan report for localhost (127.0.0.1) Host is up (0.00041s latency).
 Not shown: 991 closed ports PORT STATE SERVICE VERSION 21/tcp open ftp vsftpd 2.3.5 22/tcp open ssh OpenSSH 5.9p1 Debian 5ubuntu1 (protocol 2.0) 25/tcp open smtp Postfix smtpd 53/tcp open domain dnsmasq 2.59 80/tcp open http Apache httpd 2.2.22 ((Ubuntu)) 631/tcp open ipp CUPS 1.5 3000/tcp open ntop-http Ntop web interface 4.1.0 3306/tcp open mysql MySQL 5.5.24-0ubuntu0.12.04.1 9050/tcp open tor-socks Tor SOCKS Proxy Service Info: Host: enlightened-desktop; OSs: Unix, Linux Service detection performed.
 Please report any incorrect results at http://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 7.91 seconds